 5 Ways To Get Out Of A Reverse Mortgage

-Before getting into a reverse mortgage, make sure you understand how the loan works, the pros and cons of getting a reverse mortgage and what your financial responsibilities will be – including paying for closing costs, paying insurance and property taxes and paying back the loan.
+Before getting into a reverse mortgage, make sure you understand how the loan works, the pros and cons of getting a reverse mortgage and what your financial responsibilities will be – including paying for closing costs, paying insurance and property taxes along with paying back the loan.
 You’ll also want to make sure that you know what alternatives you have.
 Reverse mortgage counseling will cover all of these things, which is why it’s required for the HECM.

-If, after all of this careful consideration, you get a reverse mortgage and find that you no longer want the loan, here are five common ways to get out.
+If, after all of this careful consideration, you get a reverse mortgage and find that you no longer want the loan, here are five common ways to get out: